-- Added Deploy Servers Box: View all available Deploy Servers - Add: Add Deploy Servers (see To Add Deploy Servers) - Remove: Click to remove a selected Deploy Server - Host Name: Enter the host name of the Graphic Hub machine to deploy files to - Hub: Enter the name of the Graphic Hub instance to deploy files to. - Port: Enter the Graphic Hub listener port number - Use Prefix Folders: Set to Yes to select a source and destination folder for the deployment.
-Set to No to keep the structure the same as on the source server - Prefix Folder UUID Source: Enter the source folder UUID (Graphic Hub to deploy from) - Prefix Folder UUID Target: Enter the target folder UUID (Graphic Hub to deploy to)
+- · Added Deploy Servers Box: View all available Deploy Servers - Add: Add Deploy Servers (see To Add Deploy Servers) - · Remove: Click to remove a selected Deploy Server - · Host Name: Enter the host name of the Graphic Hub machine to deploy files to - · Hub: Enter the name of the Graphic Hub instance to deploy files to. - · Port: Enter the Graphic Hub listener port number - Use Prefix Folders: Prefix folders provide a simple server copy functionality that is able to rebuild the underlying structure from a source folder on the source server to a destination folder on the destination server.
+All references outside the source folder are rebuilt according to the original structure, under /data/.
+Set to Yes to select a source and destination folder for the deployment.
+Set to No to keep the structure the same as on the source server.
+See To Add Deploy Servers below for an example setup. - Prefix Folder UUID Source: Enter the source folder UUID on the Graphic Hub to deploy from. - Prefix Folder UUID Target: Enter the target folder UUID on the Graphic Hub to deploy to.